• Train

 What Is a Deep Neural Network?

 Machine learning techniques have been widely applied in various areas such as pattern recognition, natural language processing, and computational learning.
-During the past decades, machine learning has had an enormous influence on our daily lives
+During the past decades, machine learning has had an enormous influence on our daily lives with examples including efficient web search, self-driving systems, computer vision, and optical character recognition (OCR).

 Especially, deep learning models have become a powerful tool for machine learning and artificial intelligence.
 A deep neural network (DNN) is an artificial neural network (ANN) with multiple layers between the input and output layers.
 Note that the terms ANN vs. DNN are often incorrectly confused or used interchangeably.

-The success of deep neural networks has led to breakthroughs such as reducing word error rates in speech recognition by 30% over traditional approaches (the biggest gain in 20 years) or drastically cutting the error rate in an image recognition competition since 2011 (from 26% to 3.5% while humans achieve 5%).
+The success of deep learning neural networks has led to breakthroughs such as reducing word error rates in speech recognition by 30% over traditional approaches (the biggest gain in 20 years) or drastically cutting the error rate in an image recognition competition since 2011 (from 26% to 3.5% while humans achieve 5%).

 Concept of Deep Neural Networks